Roofing Sales Success Tips

 2. Educate the Customer

 The more a property owner knows about what goes into proper repair or replacement, the better they become in choosing the right contractor for the job.
 If you make it your duty to educate the customer, they will appreciate and remember you.
-That’s why it’s so important to know all about the roofing materials you carry, a roof system, and the installation process.
+That’s why it’s so important to know all about the roofing materials you carry, the roof system and the installation process.

 Most people remember a teacher or professor who left a positive and valuable impression on them.
 Roof sales is no different.
 You can be that educator who helps a property owner make the right decision on a very expensive home improvement project – a new roof.